rgtoomey/Ellipsometry-Simulation/README.md

 You will be asked through a dialogue prompt to enter the parameters for the ri_model chosen

-Three plots will be outputed:
+Three plots will be displayed that correspond to the ri_model.
+These represent the Abeles Matrix Numerical Simulation of the ri_model.

 1. <img alt="ri_profile" height="150" src="/Examples/Substrate_silicon.png" width="150"/>
 2. <img alt="psi_delta" height="150" src="/Examples/psi_delta.png" width="150"/>